TeejMcSteez/SRSM/README.md

 - Certificate and private key path (for mongodb connection)
 - Private & public key path (for JWT verification)
 ---
-**It is not fully secure** there still needs to be better practices such as HTTP secure cookies and not using sessionStorage but this is a start.
+**It is not fully secure** there is still plenty of work to be done . . . but this is a start and man is it cool and fun